nainhaidri/zidship/README.md

 __Why I chose Server Side over Client Side__
 1. Even with the risk of centralization of tokens, it is better to save tokens at server side to avoid multiple different authentication calls to third party APIs.
 The returned token from the mentioned Auth requests can be encrypted before storing to the database which means even if the database is compromised, they will have encrypted tokens instead of plain access tokens.
 2. __High throughput.
 Low latency__ .
-If I already have a valid token for a courier, I can directly fetch it from my database instead of authenticating with client
+If I already have a valid token for a courier, I can directly fetch it from my database instead of authenticating with the third party courier.
 3. __High performace__ Servers are mostly isolated tier of any application whose sole purpose is to process the request and give proper response to the client whereas the client can have different applications running on their systems impacting the application's performance.
 4. Being a backend developer, I don't mind covering the hard yards just to make client's life a little easier.
 Cheers ;) !